GL-Li/blogdown/content/projects.md

 ***
 # [China census 2010](http://useshiny.com/apps/China_census/)

-This application visualizes the China 2010 census.
+This `Shiny` application visualizes the China 2010 census.
 China has conducted a national census of all population every ten years since 1990, collecting data such as age, gender, education and housing.
 The most recent one was carried out in November 01, 2010.
 The official summary of the census is published on the webpage of [National Bureau of Statistics of China](http://www.stats.gov.cn/tjsj/pcsj/rkpc/6rp/indexch.htm) as Excel sheets.
 This app attempts to convey the information essential to understanding China through interactive visualization.

 ***
 # [Predict next words](https://gl-li.shinyapps.io/nextWord_ShinyApp/)